Noiderate/SC1015-MINI_PROJECT/README.md

 These notebooks demonstrate the implementation of Random Forest models for predicting accident severity based on our preprocessed dataset.
 Each notebook explore using different ration of the dataset with eddort to improve the overall accuracy of the model.

 ### Classification Tree
+A classification tree is a type of decision tree used in machine learning for categorizing data into predefined classes.
+It works by splitting data based on feature values, where each split aims to make the resulting subgroups as pure as possible, meaning each subgroup should ideally contain samples from only one class, either fatal serious or slight.
+It is good here as it has the Capability to Model Non-linear Relationships and it is easy to interpret.
+This ended up being our most successful model, however still not good.

 - [Classification_Tree.ipynb](https://github.com/Caven-Chew/SC1015-MINI_PROJECT/blob/main/Classification_Tree.ipynb)
 - [Classification_Tree_40k.ipynb](https://github.com/Caven-Chew/SC1015-MINI_PROJECT/blob/main/Classification_Tree_40k.ipynb)
 - [Classification_Tree_4k.ipynb](https://github.com/Caven-Chew/SC1015-MINI_PROJECT/blob/main/Classification_Tree_4k.ipynb)